kailash-manasarovar/statement/docs/timeline/2023/december.md

 - We talk about things from the chamber music class with the trumpet teacher, and other stuff.
 It's personal matters only people related to the gang stalking would know.
 - In one of these chats, I ask him to come to Madrid.
 He says it's not happening.
 - I'm not sure it's actually the trumpet teacher at all but I'm extremely high and sexually aroused at this time and it's difficult to keep clear about what's going on.
-- I masturbate and I'm 100% sure now (at the time of writing) the sound of this happening is shared in real time with people in Denia and beyond maybe, as the phone is on the bedside table.
+- I masturbate and I'm 100% sure now (at the time of writing) the sound of this happening is shared in real time with people in Dénia and beyond maybe, as the phone is on the bedside table.
 - I visit a friend and tell her everything that's been going on.
 - I tell her I'm communicating with the trumpet teacher with Twitter DMs, and I'm convinced I have a boyfriend, or soon will have one.
 - I ask her about Spanish men, what they're like, etc.